SuleyNL/AI-Text-Classification-App/README.md

 # AI-Text-Classification-App
 An app to classify and highlight text chunks from documents into pre-defined categories.
-Allowing the reader to find the most relevant snippets of information without having to skim through the entire document.
+Allowing the reader to find the snippets of text most relevant to his categories without having to skim through the entire document.
-While keeping the option to read the context around the snippet
+While maintaining the option to go back to the original source and read the context around the snippet.

 ## Overview
-This project is a Flask-based API that provides document analysis and categorization functionality using AI techniques.
+This project is a Flask-based API with a Angular-based frontend that provides document text-categorization functionality using AI techniques.
-It allows users to manage persons, upload documents, process them using AI, and retrieve categorized snippets based on predefined label categories.
+It allows users to manage persons, upload documents, process them using AI, and retrieve categorized snippets based on use-case-predefined label categories

 ## Features
 - Person management (create, retrieve)